Join thousands of colleagues from around the world this October.

 Reorganization within the New Jersey Department of Children and Families in 2006 included the launch of the Home Visitation Initiative with the overall goal of providing community-based education and support to parents and families in their homes to improve the physical and emotional well-being of infants, children, and families.

-As part of New Jerseys implementation of their Comprehensive Home Visiting System Model, six regions designated central intake agencies to facilitate the referral process from providers and match families with the appropriate home visiting program and/or family support services.
-By processing all referrals through a single agency in each region, New Jersey was increasing coordination between programs, limiting duplication of services, and improving the utilization of available resources.
-Central intake allowed counties to better identify and serve at-risk families, and the home visiting programs can achieve greater capacity by focusing on providing services to families and less time and resources on conducting extensive outreach.
+As part of New Jersey’s implementation of their Comprehensive Home Visiting System Model, six regions were originally designated central intake agencies to facilitate the referral process from providers and match families with the appropriate home visiting program and/or family support services.
+By processing all referrals through a single agency in each region, New Jersey successfully increased coordination between programs, limiting duplication of services, and improving the utilization of available resources.
+The central intake process has enabled counties to better identify and serve at-risk families, in turn, allowing home visiting programs greater capacity by focusing on providing services to families and less time and resources on conducting extensive outreach.
 This system also helps to connect families with the home visiting model that will best meet their needs, while streamlining referrals to reduce duplication of services and identify any gaps in services.

 The central intake system in New Jersey has now been evolving for more than a decade.
 In April 2012, New Jersey received a $9.4 million grant from the U.S. Department of Health and Human Services (HHS) which supported an expansion of the Maternal, Infant and Early Childhood Home Visiting (MIECHV) Program in the Department of Children and Families (DCF).
 MIECHV provided an opportunity for the central intake work to expand.

 In 2016 New Jersey issued a Request for Application (RFA) to expand the central intake system.
 The New Jersey Department of Health (NJDOH), Division of Family Health Services (FHS), Maternal and Child Health Services announced a competitive RFA to support community-based programs for central intake for MIECHV services.
-The NJDOH has partnered with the Department of Education, through the Race to the Top Early Learning Challenge (RTT) to expand the current central intake system from 15 to all 21 counties of the state.
+The NJDOH partnered with the Department of Education, through the Race to the Top Early Learning Challenge (RTT) and expanded the central intake system to all 21 counties in New Jersey.
 Funded programs work to improve utilization of these maternal and infant health services, as strategies to reduce rates of preterm birth, low birth weight, and infant mortality.
 The evidence-based system of care model, central intake, is also informed by the life course approach to healthcare delivery.
 This approach features the development of supports, opportunities and social norms that promote and facilitate healthy behaviors across the lifespan.
 A life course approach to improving birth outcomes is recommended by several national MCH organizations.